AshridgeTechnologies/elemento/stories/Refactor app runners - Part 2.md

 - ✅ Server app runner loads the requested version
 - ✅ All capi requests must go the correct deploy id
 - ✅ Client reads version file to get deploy id
-- Generator writes metadata file to top level with default app in it
+- ✅ Generator writes metadata file to top level with default app in it
-- Deployment sets up redirect to default app at top level
-- Don't look up server app factory functions again once imported
-- Work out correct caching for runtime files
-- Work out how to make preview server functions update

 Technical (from Part 1)